MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-08.md

 ## Congratulations

-In this tutorial, you will learned how to enable eye tracking for HoloLens 2 and how to add eye tracking to objects to automatically trigger actions when the objects are looked at.
+In this tutorial, you learned how to enable eye tracking for HoloLens 2 and how to add eye tracking to objects to automatically trigger actions when the objects are looked at.

 [Next Tutorial: 9.
 Using speech commands](mr-learning-base-09.md)